davidanastasov/course-grade-tracker/backend/README.md

    docker-compose up -d
    ```

-This will start both PostgreSQL and the backend application.
+This will start both MongoDB and the backend application.

 ## API Endpoints